Pumpkin Scones Recipe

 Instructions

-• Preheat your oven to 220°C (425°F).
-Gather all ingredients and prepare a baking sheet lined with parchment paper.
+• Preheat the oven to 220°C (425°F) and line a baking sheet with parchment paper.

-• Stir in the pumpkin puree, heavy cream, and vanilla extract just until the dough begins to come together.
-Be careful not to overmix, as this keeps the scones tender and flaky.
+• Stir in the pumpkin puree, heavy cream, and vanilla extract until a soft dough comes together.

 Notes